chaserhkj/ivi-book/README.md

-# Introduction to Instrument control using Python
+# Introduction to Instrument Control Using Python

 This book briefly describes the hardware protocol and software interfaces that a modern IVI-specification-compatible instrument device should offer, and gives